 Fourth step: Pour the drink into a serving cup, either with the ice or without, because it’s already chilled.

 The Benefits of Using Loose Leaf When Preparing Iced Tea

 There are several reasons you need to use loose leaf when preparing this type of beverage.

 It is Tasty – as long as you buy it from a reputable online tea and coffee shop, be ready to enjoy the highest quality possible.
-Click here to buy.
+Buy high quality loose tea on this site.

 Plenty of Variety – When buying teabags, you are restricted to a couple of selections, but that’s not the case regarding the loose leaf.

 Affordable – With its qualities and abilities, loose leaf is indeed affordable.